simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Source.rst

     ``policycoreutils<-python>`` and ``selinux-policy<-devel>`` for the major
     EL release.

-    * In order to maintain the backward compatability of simp-rsync with each major EL release, we must bring in the selinux policies supplied by the original major EL release being built.
+    * In order to maintain the backward compatibility of simp-rsync with each major EL release, we must bring in the selinux policies supplied by the original major EL release being built.
 SELinux policies are forward compatible during a major release, but not necessarily backwards